OpenST/ost-wallet-sdk-react-native/ios_setup.md

 ```

 1. BlockGenerationTime: The time in seconds it takes to mine a block on auxiliary chain.
-2. PricePointTokenSymbol: This is the symbol of base currency.
-So its value will be `OST`.
-3. PricePointCurrencySymbol: It is the symbol of quote currency used in price conversion.
+2. PricePointCurrencySymbol: It is the symbol of quote currency used in price conversion.
-4. RequestTimeoutDuration: Request timeout in seconds for https calls made by ostWalletSdk.
+3. RequestTimeoutDuration: Request timeout in seconds for https calls made by ostWalletSdk.
-5. PinMaxRetryCount: Maximum retry count to get the wallet Pin from user.
+4. PinMaxRetryCount: Maximum retry count to get the wallet Pin from user.
-6. SessionBufferTime: Buffer expiration time for session keys in seconds.
+5. SessionBufferTime: Buffer expiration time for session keys in seconds.
-7. UseSeedPassword: Uses mnemonics and password to generate seed.
+6. UseSeedPassword: Uses mnemonics and password to generate seed.

 **These configurations are MANDATORY for successful operation.
 Failing to set them will significantly impact usage.**